 Clarity: Does the thing signify what it truly is?
 Or does it try to play false, or is it in a strange environment and out of place?
+The beauty of a man is not that of a woman.
 A car that looks ‘beautiful’ on a freeway may not look so good in a swimming pool.
 And an attractive woman does not appear so attractive in army gear, or in manly attire.

 These are more or less objective criteria for beauty, which we can measure and judge.
 We know a ‘beautiful’ person when we see one, and the same goes for houses and landscapes, art and literature.
 Who does not recognize a Mozart piano sonata as beautiful, as perfectly proportionate, integral and clear?
 One sees a hint of such an appreciation of beauty in the following exchange in the 1984 film Amadeus, between Mozart and the Emperor Joseph II, after Mozart plays one of his new pieces for him:

 MOZART: So then you like it?
 You really like it, Your Majesty?